Faculty: Leanne Tortez, PhD

 Leanne Tortez, PhD

-Assistant Professor, PsyD in Leadership Psychology
+Assistant Professor, Organizational and Leadership Psychology Department

 Degree Major/Emphasis Institution